Mitch Garver's homer backs Kyle Gibson in Minnesota Twins' win over Kansas City Royals - TSN.ca

 The Canadian Press

+"As soon as it was off the bat, I was up yelling for it to keep going," Gibson said.
+"So yeah, that was a pretty exciting moment and the fans got loud.
+Even (Max) Kepler afterwards said, 'Man, this place gets loud, huh?'
+I was like 'Yeah.'
+When it's sold out and that type of at-bat, the fans let us hear it.
+That was pretty cool."

-Garver's 11th home run of the season was deep to the berm in centre field off Kansas City reliever Jake Diekman (0-4) after Max Kepler had walked.
+Garver's homer was deep to the berm in centre field off Kansas City reliever Jake Diekman (0-4) after Kepler had walked.
 Minnesota has won 16 of its past 22 games and started a big weekend at Target Field with three expected sellouts and Joe Mauer's number retirement ceremony on Saturday.

+Garver came out for a curtain call in front of a sellout crowd that has begun to show up for the first-place Twins.
+He continued his own breakout season with his career-best 11th home run.

+"By far the coolest thing I've ever done on a baseball field, by far," Garver said.
+"I've never had a curtain call.
+I've always dreamed.
+I've watched Joe (Mauer) do them.
+I've watched (Eddie Rosario) do them.
+Like, 'Man, I want to get one of those one day.'"

 Gibson (7-3) struck out six in his longest outing of the season.
 Taylor Rogers secured his seventh save in nine chances.

-Kepler reached base three times but the Twins' No. 1 offence was stifled by Royals starter Brad Keller.
+Kepler reached base three times but Minnesota's No. 1 offence was stifled by Royals starter Brad Keller.
 Keller matched Gibson along the way, surrendering just three hits and striking out five.

+Keller has quality starts in four of his last five outings and has allowed 11 runs in 36 innings (2.75 ERA) over that span.

+"I definitely feel in command of my pitches right now and feel really good with my body," Keller said.
+"Just try to keep it on a roll."

+"It was like middle up, on the inside corner," Diekman said of the pitch.
+"That's a terrible spot."

-It was the Twins' league-leading 133rd homer.
-Minnesota has a home run in 12 straight games.
+It was the Minnesota's league-leading 133rd homer and the Twins have a home run in 12 straight games.

 BUXTON'S BRUISE